 - a copy of the third-party guarantee agreement signed by the guarantor (who keeps a copy).
 This form will be sent to you by the International Student Mobility Support.

 - a copy of the guarantor's passport or National Identity card.

 - a copy of a proof of address of the guarantor (electricity bill, landline telephone bill, gas bill etc.).

 - a copy of the most recent payslip of the guarantor.

 - 2 copies of the rules and regulations signed by the student and the guarantor (1 copy for the student and 1 for the guarantor).
-This form will be provided by the International Relations Office.
+This form will be provided by the International Student Mobility Support.

 - a copy of the student's passport or National Identity card.